ibrahimGamal01/Carpooling_2.0/README.md

 The file structure of this project is organized as follows:

-- `passenger.html`: HTML file for the passenger interface.
+- `passenger.php`: HTML file for the passenger interface.
-- `driver.html`: HTML file for the driver interface.
+- `driver.php`: HTML file for the driver interface.
 - `styles.css`: CSS file for the basic interfcaes.
 - `database.sql`: SQL script for creating the database schema.
 - `php/`: Directory containing PHP scripts used for server-side processing.